 Is this Consumer Math Curriculum right for you and your students?

 I didn’t use the term ‘consumer math’ for a few years, it was ‘real life’ math to me.
-I assumed that if I had to figure out the ‘math topic’ between graduating high school and now (I was still a young teacher at the time), then it was ‘real life.’
+I assumed that if I had to figure out the ‘mathematical concepts’ between graduating from my high school math class and now (I was still a young teacher at the time), then it was a topic my students would use in their adult lives and was worthy of being included in the scope and sequence.

 After some googling and such, I realized I could call the class concepts Consumer math or Financial Literacy.
 Since Financial Literacy seemed too abstract for my students, I decided on Consumer Math.